 A preparation for dying while living

-Every day and truly speaking every moment, we are invited to let go of our story, our ownerships, our holding ons.
+Every day and truly speaking every moment, is a possibility to let go of our story, our ownerships, our holding ons.
 Facing loss, relationship break-ups or simply physical weakness, can remind us of dying and invite us to focus our attention to that which really matters.
-This does not mean to put on a grief face or turn our back to pleasure and preferences.
+This does not mean to put on a grief face or turn our back to pleasure and comfortable preferences.
 It means to remember how fragile the life form is and how unpredictable it's setting in time.
 Some day soon we all transform into a formless, transitional state which brings us supossedly a new form yet again to learn life as living and dying.